Rattler-LifeHacks/RattlerLifeHacks/README.md

 #### Required Must-have Stories

-<p>For Rattlers LifeHacks, we identified the following "must-have" features which a user needs to be able to perform for the app to work:</p>
+<p>For Rattlers LifeHacks, we identified the following "must-have" features that a user needs to be able to perform for the app to work:</p>

 <ul>
 <li>User can post their campus events</li>